Paula Manzanal Models A Lace-Up Bikini While Sunbathing In Tulum

-Social media star Paula Manzanal stunned her 2 million Instagram followers after posting a double-picture update where she modeled a bikini while sun-bathing in Mexico.
+Social media star Paula Manzanal stunned her 2 million Instagram followers after posting a double-picture update wherein she modeled a bikini while sunbathing in Mexico.

-The swim set was a light yellow color that not only added a bright and beachy aesthetic to the upload but also highlighted Paula’s sun-kissed skin.
-The top featured triangular shaped cups and a plunging neckline so deep that it nearly extended below her bust.
-String ties laced up the front in a corset-style accent and thick straps offered support for the model’s décolletage.
+The swim set was a light yellow color that not only added a bright and beachy aesthetic to the upload but also highlighted Paula's sun-kissed skin.
+The top featured triangular-shaped cups and a plunging neckline so deep that it nearly extended below her bust.
+String ties laced up the front in a corset-style accent and thick straps offered support for the model's décolletage.

 The bottoms were a sporty brief-style silhouette.
 The border of the bottoms was the same yellow color as the top, but the middle of the garment was a soft white hue.
 A black buckle fastened together the sides, which wrapped around her hips in a way that accentuated her hourglass figure.